Jørgen Strand Larsen: Wolverhampton Wanderers

+Strand Larsen during his time at Wolverhampton Wanderers.

 On 2 July 2024, Strand Larsen signed for Premier League club Wolverhampton Wanderers on an initial loan deal with a €30 million option to buy.
 On 25 August, he scored his first goal for Wolves in a 6–2 loss to Chelsea.
 Strand Larsen later began a scoring run in March 2025, and his form in April, which included netting in three consecutive matches, saw him earn a nomination for Player of the Month.
 He finished his debut season with 14 goals, making him his club's second-highest scorer behind Matheus Cunha.

 On 1 July, Wolves announced that Strand Larsen had signed for the club permanently until 2029 after the option to buy in his loan deal was met.
 Over the summer, the club rejected two bids for Strand Larsen from Newcastle United, the second believed to be worth £55 million.
 On 19 September 2025, following the rejection of multiple transfer bids during the summer transfer window, Strand Larsen signed a new five-year contract with Wolves, with an option for an additional year.

+Crystal Palace

+On 2 February 2026, Strand Larsen was signed by fellow Premier League club Crystal Palace for a club-record fee worth up to £48 million.

+On 8 February, Strand Larsen made his debut for Palace, playing the full match in a 1–0 win at Brighton & Hove Albion.
+Three days later, he scored twice against Burnley on his home debut.
+He scored his first European goal in the away leg of the semi-final game against Shakhtar Donetsk on 30 Apr 2026.